 If you were a victim of sexual abuse, it was not your fault, no matter the circumstances.
 Many victims of sexual abuse were children when they were abused.
 Sometimes victims do not begin to understand that they were being abused until years later.
 In recognizing this, California recently changed its laws to allow victims to sue their abusers many years after the abuse happened.
 No matter how long ago the abuse happened, you may still have the legal right to seek compensation from your abuser.
-The new California laws will hopefully encourage victims to come forward and force their abusers to compensate them for their horrific acts of sexual abuse.
+The new California Child Victims Act will hopefully encourage victims to come forward and force their abusers to compensate them for their horrific acts of sexual abuse.

 Table of Contents

 What should I do if I am a victim of sexual abuse in California?

 A sexual abuse victim needs to take steps to protect his or her legal rights as soon as possible.

 First, you should contact law enforcement to report the abuse.
 If the abuse was recent, get a physical examination immediately so a doctor can assess any physical injuries.